mattsegura/blackbox-talk-to-figma-mcp/DRAGME.md

 **How to Start and Monitor the Server:**

-1.  **Start the Server**: Open a new terminal in Cursor and run the following command.
+1.  **Start the Server**: Open a new terminal in Blackbox and run the following command.
 The terminal will become unresponsive, which means the server is running correctly.
     ```bash
     # Runs the server in the foreground and saves all logs to websocket.log
     bun socket > websocket.log 2>&1